Gil Troy: Zionist activism

 Troy is a prominent activist in the debate over Zionism and the future of Israel.
 He has been a Shalom Hartman Center Research Fellow and helped found the center's Engaging Israel Program.
 His articles on the subject have appeared in The New Republic and elsewhere, and he has written two books, Why I am a Zionist and Moynihan's Moment: America's Fight Against Zionism as Racism, which David G. Dalin, writing in the National Review, called "beautifully written, and rich in its insight and analysis ... the definitive account of this episode and of why its legacy is an enduring one."
 Jewish Ideas Daily designated Moynihan's Moment one of its "best books" of 2012, it was the winner of a 2014 J.I.
 Segal Award in the category of English Non-Fiction Award on a Jewish Theme, and his article "Democracy, Judaism, and War" won a 2014 Simon Rockower Award for Excellence in Single Commentary.

 Personal life

-Troy is married to lawyer Linda Adams, daughter of Canadian real estate investor Marcel Adams.
+Troy is married to the artist Linda Adams, daughter of Canadian real estate investor Marcel Adams.